mpnally/Terrifically-Simple-JSON/README.md

 ## Not a media type?
 Really?

 I may be on shaky ground here.
-I do not think the 3 constraints constitute a media type and neither does the `_isA` property, because it is just part of the data, but it would be reasonable to say that `_id` and `_idNotation` together constitute the definition of a media type.
+I do not think the 3 constraints indicate a new media type and neither does the `_isA` property, because it is just part of the data, but it would be reasonable to say that `_id` and `_idNotation` together constitute the definition of a media type.
 For `_id`, you could possibly argue that it is just part of the data, and therefore doesn't warrent a media type,